krzysz00/kdrewniak.com/index.md

 <section id="about">
 ## About me
-I will soon be joining the machine learning compiler teem at AMD.
+I am an engineer on the machine learning compiler team at AMD.
+There, I contribute to the [MLIR-based high-performance ML infrastructure](https://github.com/ROCmSofwarePlatform/llvm-project-mlir) we are developing, and im integrating the research I did during my Master's/PhD at UW in a real-world setting.

+I'm not looking for work right now and **do not want to hear from recruiters**.

 I've been a PhD student  at the University of Washington Paul G. Allen School of Computer Science & Engineering for three years, and am leaving the program indefinitely to find a more applied role and gain more real-world experience.
 I worked in the [Programming Languages and Software Engineering][plse] group, and am advised by [Rastislav Bodik][ras].
 My research focus is on using program synthesis to improve the performance of numerical computations, such as matrix multiplication and convolution, that are used in machine learning and scientific computing.